prabhathv07/user_management/readme.md

 5. **Maintain a Working Main Branch**: Throughout the project, ensure you always have a working main branch deploying to Docker like a well-oiled machine.
 This will prevent any last-minute headaches and ensure a smooth submission process - no tears allowed, only triumphs! 😊🚢⚓ Stay focused, stay victorious!

-Remember, it's more important to make something work reliably and be reasonably complete than to implement an overly complex feature.
-Focus on creating a feature that you can build upon or demonstrate in an interview setting - show off your skills like a rockstar! 💪🚀🎓

-Don't forget to always have a working main branch deploying to Docker at all times.
-If you always have a working main branch, you will never be in jeopardy of receiving a very disappointing grade :-).
-Keep that main branch shining bright!

-Let's embark on this epic coding adventure together and conquer the world of software engineering!
-You've got this, coding rockstars! 🚀🌟✨

-## Trigger GitHub Actions Workflow
-This line was added to trigger the CI/CD pipeline.

 ## Fixed Issues

 1. **DockerHub Authentication Failure (#1)** - CLOSED